intermine/im-docs/docs/get-started/tutorial/index.rst

 GFF3 files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-GFF3 is a standard format use to represent genome features and their locations.
-It is a flexible and expressive file format, and defined by a `clear standard <https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md>`_.
-An example of the file will load can be used to explain the format, each line represents one feature and has nine tab-delimited columns:
+`GFF3 <https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md>`_ is a standard format use to represent genome features and their locations, each line represents one feature and has nine tab-delimited columns:

 .. code-block:: properties